sisve/PDFsharp-netstandard2.0/README.md

 # PdfSharpCore

-**PdfSharp** is a .NET library for processing PDF.

-**PdfSharpCore** is an unofficial .NETCore/netstandard 2.0 revision of PdfSharp-MigraDoc.
+**PdfSharpCore** is an unofficial .NETCore/netstandard 2.0 revision of PdfSharp-MigraDoc, which is a .NET library for processing PDF.

-**PdfSharpCore** aims to keeping updating to https://sourceforge.net/projects/pdfsharp/.

-**PdfSharpCore** is a fork of https://github.com/empira.

-**PdfSharpCore** builds on dotnetcore (current netstandard 2.0, dotnet-sdk-2.1.x, dotnet-runtime-2.1.x).

 **PdfSharpCore** works on Windows and **Linux**!

+**PdfSharpCore** is keeping updating from https://sourceforge.net/projects/pdfsharp/.

 ## Update Notes
 This repository: **PDFsharp-MigraDocFoundation-1_50-beta5 (2017-12-24)**.